 Apply for Financial Aid – 2021-2022

-The Financial Aid Office aims to make applying for financial aid as seamless as possible.
-For questions related to student eligibility, please visit our Financial Aid Fact Sheet.
-Follow these easy steps to apply:
+The Johns Hopkins School of Education Financial Aid Office aims to make applying for financial aid as seamless as possible.

-STEP 1 – FASFA (Required for Applicants, Newly Admitted, and Continuing Students)
+STEP 1 – Complete the FAFSA (Required for Applicants, Newly Admitted, and Continuing Students)

-STEP 2 – SOE Planned Enrollment Form (Required for Newly Admitted and Continuing Students)
+STEP 2 – Complete Our Planned Enrollment Form (Required for Newly Admitted & Continuing Students)

-Once you have been admitted to the JHU School of Education, you can complete the 2021-22 Planned Enrollment Form.
+Once you have been admitted to the School of Education, you can complete the 2021-22 planned enrollment form.
 The form can be found on the financial aid portal which admitted students can access through SIS Self Service.
 Once logged into SIS, click Financial Aid and you will be redirected to the financial aid portal, Net Partner.
 On Net Partner, click Menu, then select Planned Enrollment Form.
-The SOE Planned Enrollment Form cannot be completed prior to being admitted to the university.
+The SOE planned enrollment form cannot be completed prior to being admitted to the university.

 If you are the spouse or child of a service member, you may be eligible for transfer of the service member’s Post-9/11 GI Bill benefits to you.